Streamlining Processes - Overview

 Enlist and Encourage Employee Adoption of New Processes

 Employee behavior is perhaps the single most important factor in the successful optimization of business critical document processes.
 It is important that employees be given the information to understand that streamlined processes can benefit themselves, and by increasing productivity, benefit the organization as a whole.
 A formalized training and education program will familiarize your employees with the new procedures and technologies—as well as security measures.
-A systematic change management program, based on a standard such as the Prosci® ADKAR® Model, will help the execution of a business process transformation.
-(Prosci and ADKAR are registered trademarks of Prosci, Inc.) And a regular communication plan highlighting milestones and successes will foster collaboration and encourage adoption.
+A systematic change management program, will help the execution of a business process transformation.
+And a regular communication plan highlighting milestones and successes will foster collaboration and encourage adoption.

 Closely Monitor Performance of On-Demand Services